There are four steps in our children’s comprehensive examinations.

 Please know that we don’t expect your child to know ALL the answers and if there is anything they are uncomfortable with, we can work around this.
 There will be a lot of questions.
 Don’t worry about how your child answers them.
 It’s important that you allow your child to respond in their own words and their own time – there are no right or wrong answers.
 Your child’s natural responses give our optometrists a lot of cues.

-Unsettled children are welcome to sit on parent’s laps during testing, and bring in a favourite toy.
+Unsettled children are welcome to sit on parent’s laps during testing, or bring in a favourite toy.
 It is preferred if siblings can be brought items to entertain themselves so as to reduce distraction.
 Each branch has a dedicated play area for children.

 Children do not necessarily know what is normal and will not always tell us.
 Our optometrists are highly training in coaxing out your shy, nervous child or working with your more boisterous child.